• Skip to primary navigation

 Milk, chia seeds, lemon, canned coconut milk, lemon, and honey ready to be made into chia pudding.

 • Chia seeds: Black or white chia seeds will work for this recipe.
+Chia seeds are also super delicious in smoothies; try this tropical coconut smoothie!

 • Milk: Use oat milk, coconut milk, almond milk, cashew milk, cow milk, or whatever milk you like to use!

-• Sweetener: I like to use Maple Syrup or Honey, however, you can also use monk fruit or stevia for a low-sugar option.
+• Sweetener: I like to use maple syrup or honey, however, you can also use monk fruit or stevia for a low-sugar option.

 See recipe card for quantities.